5.14 FAQs for External Examiners

 1. External Examiner Reports and Attendance at Exam Boards – what is the expectation?

 External Examiners are required attend an Examining Board at least once a year and submit written reports both annually and at the end of their period of office.
-All Departmental and Senate Examination Boards are now conducted virtually (online) using MS Teams, unless a case has been successfully made by the department to the Academic Registrar for a board to be held in person.
+All Departmental and Senate Examination Boards are now conducted virtually (online) using MS Teams, unless a case has been successfully made by the department to the Academic Registry for a board to be held in person.
 This includes all taught boards, including the research training board.
-Aberystwyth University recognizes that there might be some cases where External Examiners might still need to travel to Aberystwyth, e.g. to review samples of work that could not easily be accessed online, conduct placement visits, observe live performances or art exhibitions, or limited marking and moderation time preventing samples of examination scripts being sent to an external examiner ahead of an Examining Board meeting.
-In such cases, provided that there is good reason, in-person attendance at Examining Boards would be possible.
-External Examiners for PGCE Primary/Secondary with QTS programmes of study are also expected to attend a number of placements each year as agreed in advance with the Head of Department/Programme Director.
+The university recognizes that there might be some cases where External Examiners might still need to travel to Aberystwyth, e.g. to review samples of work that could not easily be accessed online, conduct placement visits, observe live performances or art exhibitions, or limited marking and moderation time preventing samples of examination scripts being sent to an External Examiner ahead of an Examining Board meeting.
+In such cases, provided that there is good reason, in-person attendance at Examining Boards is permitted.

 Undergraduate schemes

-External Examiners on undergraduate schemes are required to complete an annual report which should be submitted by email within 4 weeks of the meeting of the final Examining Board in June; attendance at the final degree awarding board in June is expected.
+External Examiners on undergraduate schemes are required to complete an annual report which should be submitted via a form within 4 weeks of the meeting of the final Examining Board in June; attendance at the final degree awarding board in June is expected.

 Taught Postgraduate schemes

-External Examiners on taught postgraduate schemes are required to complete two reports; an annual report which should be submitted by email within 4 weeks of the meeting of the semester two Examining Board in June, and a short report submitted at the end of the dissertation component of the degree scheme (November/December).
+External Examiners on taught postgraduate schemes are required to complete two reports; an annual report which should be submitted within 4 weeks of the meeting of the Semester 2 Examining Board in June, and a short report submitted at the end of the dissertation component of the degree scheme (November/December).

-External Examiners on taught postgraduate schemes are formally required by the University to be present at the semester two meeting of the Examining Boards in June.
+All External Examiners on taught postgraduate schemes are formally required by the University to be present at the Semester 2 meeting of the Examining Boards in June.
 There should be at least one External Examiner present at the final degree awarding board in November/December; this will be determined by the department on a rota basis.
 Departments may invite other External Examiners to attend the final degree awarding Examining Board in November/December, in addition to the nominated External.

-Where an External Examiner on taught postgraduate schemes is required to attend (on a rota basis) the final Examining Board in November/December, in addition to the semester two Examining Board at which attendance is expected, they are required to submit the appropriate sections in the dissertation report pertaining to the Examining Board.
+Where an External Examiner on taught postgraduate schemes is required to attend (on a rota basis) the final Examining Board in November/December, in addition to the Semester 2 Examining Board at which attendance is expected, they are required to complete the appropriate sections in the dissertation report pertaining to the Examining Board.

 ARCHE Scheme

-The External Examiner on the ARCHE scheme is required to complete a report after each of the two ARCHE panels; each report should be submitted by email within 4 weeks of the meeting of the ARCHE panel; attendance is required at both panels.
+The External Examiner on the ARCHE scheme is required to complete a report after each of the two ARCHE panels; each report should be submitted within 4 weeks of the meeting of the ARCHE panel.
+The online form is not suitable for the ARCHE reports, so the ARCHE scheme External Examiner is requested to submit the form as a .pdf document.
+Attendance is required at both panels.

 PGCTHE Scheme

-The PGCTHE external examiner is required to submit an annual report after the main PGCTHE Examining Board in February, unless requested to do otherwise by the Chair of the Examining Board.
-The report should be submitted by email within 4 weeks of the Examining Board meeting.
+The PGCTHE External Examiner is required to submit an annual report within 4 weeks of the main PGCTHE Examining Board in February, unless requested to do otherwise by the Chair of the Examining Board.

 Senate Reviewer

-The Senate Reviewer is required to complete a report after each of the Senate Examining Board meetings.
+The Senate Reviewer is required to complete two reports.
 The reports should be submitted by email within 4 weeks of the Examining Board meetings.

 2. Content of annual report

-The content of the annual report should include sufficient commentary to enable departments to implement recommendations, or support the answers that have been provided in the report.
-Where content is considered incomplete or insufficient the department may ask you to add further commentary.
+The content of the annual report should include sufficient commentary to enable departments to implement recommendations or support the answers that have been provided in the report.
+Where content is considered incomplete or insufficient the department may ask for further commentary.

 3. Are the annual reports published?